-The 2020 examination will be held on Friday and Saturday, November 2020, in XXX, NC, at TBD.
+The 2020 examination will be held on Friday and Saturday, November 6-7, 2020, in Raleigh NC, at the Hilton North Raleigh.
 The exam is administered over a two-day period and consists of Oral and Written sections.
 Successful candidates of this exam are expected to attend a for a half-day, North Carolina-specific, practice- and ethics-training with test to receive licensure in conjunction with the 2021 NC Foot & Ankle Society's Winter Seminar (Wednesday, January 27, 2021).

 It is highly recommended that an exam candidate use a National Board Review Course study manual or atttend a National Board Review Course to prepare for the North Carolina Exam.

 The Pass-Fail ratios and other exam statistics are listed on the PDF to the right side.